ckb-js/lumos/packages/indexer/README.md

 }
 ```

-The `skip` field represents the number of transactions being skipped, which in the above code snippet means it would skip the first 100 transactions and return from the 101st one.
+The `skip` field represents the number of cells being skipped, which in the above code snippet means it would skip the first 100 cells and return from the 101st one.

 ### TransactionCollector